 The cost of NYC teacher pensions soared after a 1970 deal between the UFT and then Mayor Lindsay to allow teachers to retire at age 55 after working for just 25 years, far less working and far more years in retirement than they had been promised – and had been funded.
 The teachers in that plan were “Tier 1.”
 The result was soaring taxpayer pension costs and gutted schools, with up to 50 kids in a class, often no teaching supplies, and limited maintenance of school buildings.
 The New York City schools have never fully recovered.

-So for teachers in 1976 and after, those in Tier IV (as enacted in 1983 to replace Tier II and III), a pension was only promised at age 62 after 30 years of work, and with teachers contributing 3.0% of their pay throughout their careers.
+So for teachers hired in 1976 and after, those in Tier IV (as enacted in 1983 to replace Tier II and III), a pension was only promised at age 62 after 30 years of work, and with teachers contributing 3.0% of their pay throughout their careers.
 And that pension, all that was promised, was all that was paid for in advance.
 But not what recently retired teachers actually received.

 In 1991 there was an “early retirement incentive” allowing teachers to retire earlier than they had been promised.
 More pension fund money was shifted to the stock market, rather than safe bonds, at the same time.
-There was another early retirement incentive for member of NYC TRS working for CUNY in 1992.
+There was another early retirement incentive for members of NYC TRS working for CUNY in 1992.
 All NYC TRS members received an early retirement incentive in 1995.
 And in 1996 – with pension funding costs deferred.
 There was another early retirement incentive in 1998.

 At this point, as the large “Baby Boom Echo” generation was surging into the schools and enrollment was soaring, there was a national teacher shortage.
 NYC schools were hiring whoever they could get, including thousands of uncertified teachers who didn’t even stay the year.
+One would think the city would have wanted to only provide its teachers with the pensions they had been promised, to hold on to them longer.

 Yet there was another early retirement incentive in 1999, along with other retroactive benefit increases.
 In 2000, the pension reduction for those who retired with fewer than 30 years worked and/or younger than age 62 was reduced for everyone, and there was yet another early retirement incentive for those who retired at the time.
 There was another early retirement incentive in 2002.